renaissance-publishing/renaissance/content/chapters/16-skills.md

       - Active, Movement, Physical
       - Represents your characters’ general athletic ability, and the specific list of athletic disciplines that you’re proficient with.
-      - Also used as the movement skill for humanoid creatures.
-      - Example Proficiencies: Acrobatics, Climbing, Parkour, Sprinting, Swimming, *specific sports*, *exotic movement modes*
+      - Example Proficiencies:
+        - **Agility** is used for forms of athleticism that rely on dexterity, grace and precision.
+For humanoids, this covers flips, rolls, dives, and the like.  *Agility* is used for most *stunt moves*.
+        - **Endurance** is used for forms of athleticism that rely on perseverance.
+For humanoids, this covers jogging, distance running, swimming, and the like.
+        - **Might** is used when strength is the primary factor.
+For humanoids, this covers throwing, pulling, lifting, long jumps, and the like.
+        - **Swiftness**, which is used for raw speed.  *Swiftness* is usually used in chases (whether you're tring to *catch* someone or *outrun* them).
+        - of by *Specific Sports*
-      - Aryn is **chasing a suspect** through the streets of Tern City; this requires opposed Athletics checks.
-They both have the Sprinting proficiency, so they both roll their Athletics skill (assuming they're both running flat-out); if Aryn wins, she'll gain on him.
+      - Aryn is **chasing a suspect** through the streets of Tern City; this requires opposed Athletics checks, both using the *Swiftness* proficiency.
+They both have the *Swiftness* proficiency, so they both roll their Athletics skill (assuming they're both running flat-out); if Aryn wins, she'll gain on him, but if he wins, he'll open the distance.
-      - The suspect decides to try to trip Aryn up, so he knocks over a table behind him; Aryn wants to **vault** it, and she has the Parkour proficiency, so she rolls her *Athletics*.
+      - The suspect decides to try to trip Aryn up, so he knocks over a table behind him.
+Aryn wants to **vault the table**, so the GM calls for an *Athletics* check using the *Agility* proficiency.
+Aryn has the *Agility* proficiency, so she rolls her Athletics without penalty; if she makes it, she'll vault the table.
-      - The suspect wants to **climb the wooden facade of a building**, but he doesn't have the *Climbing* proficiency, so he rolls his *Athletics* with a penalty.
+      - The suspect wants to **climb the wooden facade of a building**.
+The GM decides this requires the **Might** proficiency, but the suspect doesn't have it, so he rolls his *Athletics* with a -20 penalty.
+If he fails, he will fall.

   - Control (WIL)